kekoawong/scienceDynamicsModel/README.md

     * **Type.py**: class that contains the data and methods for types, introduced in this new model.
     * **HTMLPage.py**: class that extends the Evolution class to generate an HTML page with the corresponding outputs.
 Not an essential class for the model, just useful for visualizing outputs in one place.
 * **outputs**: Contains example **Evolution** data structures, **ScholarNetworks**, and network visualizations from models that have been run.
-* **main.py**: Example python script that declares an instance of an science evolution model and runs it.
+* **new-model.py**: Python script that declares an instance of our new model and runs it.
-* **modelReplication.py**: Example script that uses multithreading to run multiple models, combining their data and generating plots at the end using the HTMLPage class.
+* **modelReplication.py**:  Script that uses multithreading to run multiple models, combining their data and generating plots at the end using the HTMLPage class.
 * **viewEvolution.ipynb**: Example python notebook that shows the output of various evolution models.

 ## Interactive Network Visualizations